 As the Polulu gear wheels had bad D-shaped holes (matching to micro-gear motors) I had to redesign them.
 In addition to the matching for bearings and motors, I also improved the some details in these gears to make them easier to print.

 To test the robot I printed a ring, which I then laminated to increase the durability of the surface.
-It is known that “brick” tests are not the same thing as fighting a real opponent, but you can see more or less everything works as it should.
+It is known that “brick” tests are not the same thing as fighting a real opponent, but at least you can see more or less that everything works as it should.
 During the tests I made corrections in the code and adjusted the comparators.
 As you can see in the film attached below, the robot is very fast and it very well copes with the movement of almost a kilogram box of screws.
-During the tests, the robot fell into a slip despite the tracks with high surface grip due to too much power.
+During the tests, the robot fell into a slip despite the tracks with high surface grip due to too high motor “power”.
 Because of this full power was only activated when the robot decided that the opponent is exactly in front of him.
 Otherwise, the robot was falling out of the ring because of high inertia and speed.
 Because of this I had to do a pretty complicated combat algorithm to make it work at all.
 In the end everything worked as it should, but the code is now a terrible mess.
 Already during the tests, the adjustable plow caused some problems by hooking on the doyho.
 In the menu there is a program that allows you to test all sensors in real time to adjust them to actual conditions on the ring:

 As for the electronics itself, there is nothing special about it.
 As the main microcontroller I used Atxmega128A3U.
 It has many useful hardware interfaces.
 For motors controllers, I used TB6612FNG IC,s connected in parallel due to the high peak current rating of the motors.
 PCB as usual is made by using photochemical method and it was coated with Lichtenberg alloy.
 As comparators I have used some spare operational amplifiers.
 I used 4 tact-switches for menu operation.
 In addition, I used the Nokia 5110 display to simplify menu navigation.
 For visual effects I also added LED,s on the corners and under the PCB.
 There is also soldered TSOP Series infrared receiver for remote triggering – this feature was never implemented in the code.
 In the picture below you can see the whole menu (option of fighting mode, testing the sensors, turning on the lights, checking the battery voltage, testing the motors)